-- Extended Family (Aunts, Uncles, Cousins, etc. who are not the primary care giver)
+- Extended Family (aunts, uncles, cousins, etc. who are not primary care givers)

 - Faith Family (our brothers and sister in Christ)

-In order to develop a good definition of family, we need to consider the necessary components in a comprehensive definition of the word.
+In order to develop a good definition of family, we need to consider the necessary components of a comprehensive definition of the word.
 These include:

 Our definition must be broad enough to include various constructs of family and also must include estranged family members (wayward children, etc.)

 3. Positional (Depends on who’s family you are talking about)

 - The key point is that a person’s family is based on their own individual perspective and may include people who wouldn’t consider one another family.
 For example, a child whose parents were divorced and remarried would include both birth parents and their new spouses in that person’s definition of family.
 At the same time, the new step-dad would include the biological mother (his wife) in his definition of family but likely exclude the ex-husband and his new wife.